-- Course length - a minimum of one year part time consisting of 500 hours total course hours which should be comprised of pracrical hours (including face to face, clinical practice and case study hours) and other learning hours such as reading, reflection, journaling, and assignments such as essays, research etc depending upon individual course design.
+- Course length - a minimum of one year part time where the total qualification time is appropriate to professional training and should be comprised of face to face, clinical practice, case studies and other learning hours such as reading, reflection, journaling, and assignments such as essays and research depending upon individual course design.

 - A course must be cohesive (clearly leading towards a professional training to become a hypnotherapist rather than just be a collection of skills)

 - An adequate mix of classroom / personal tuition